codogogo/topfish/README.md

 https://drive.google.com/file/d/1Oy61TV0DpruUXOK9qO3IFsvL5DMvwGwD/view?usp=sharing

-Nonetheless, you can easily use the tools for texts in other languages and with different embeddings as well, as long as you:
+Nonetheless, you can easily use the tool for texts in other languages or with different word embeddings, as long as you:

-1) provide a (language-prefixed) word embedding file containing the vocabularies of new languages.
-Entries must be prefixed (abbreviation for the language plus double underscore "__", e.g., Bulgarian might be prefixed with "bg__")
+1) provide a (language-prefixed) word embedding file, the following way: for each word, abbreviation for the language plus double underscore plus word and then the word embedding.
+For instance, each word in a Bulgarian word embeddings file might be prefixed with "bg__")

-2) update the list of supported languages in the beginning of the code file *nlp.py* and at the beginning of the task script you're using (e.g., *scaler.py*)
+2) in case you employ embeddings in a different language to the 5 listed above, update the list of supported languages in the beginning of the code file *nlp.py* and at the beginning of the task script you're using (e.g., *scaler.py*)

 ## Output File

+A simple .txt, which will be filled with filename, positional-score for each input file.

+## (Optional) Stopwords

+Stopwords can be automatically excluded, via this input file (one stop-word per line).

 ### Prerequisites